Gunshot-Sound-Studios/osgl-graphics/docs/Shapes/drawing-shapes.md

 | Points |     ✅    |       *N/A*       |     ❌       |  |
 | Triangle |     ❌    |       *N/A*       |     *N/A*       | Will be implemented |

 All shape-drawing functions can be accessed through the `draw` sub-module of OSGL.
-The first argument for each function is a `Drawable` object, which could be a `Window` or `Texture`.
+The first argument for each function is a `DrawableObject`, which could be a `Window` or `Texture`.
 You'll also need to provide the relevant properties to define the shape (e.g., position, size, color).

 Here's an example of drawing a rectangle: